One-Year MBA Tuition & Aid

 The Notre Dame MBA offers one of the best returns on investment of any top-ranked MBA program, aided by the merit-based fellowships and the low cost of living for our beautiful suburban campus.

 Tuition for the One-Year MBA program for the 2021-2022 academic year is $81,242.

 The Notre Dame network is not only a benefit for building relationships and exploring career opportunities, but it is also a powerful resource for providing financial support to current students.

-More than 85% of One-Year MBA students were awarded a fellowship for the academic year 2020-21.
+96% of One-Year MBA students were awarded a fellowship for the academic year 2021-22.
 Recipients are selected for these fellowships based on academic performance, prior work experience, GMAT or GRE scores, leadership potential, letters of recommendation, and each applicant’s personal statement.
 Applicants can indicate their desire to be considered for a fellowship on their application.